mehul18ji/mehul18ji/README.md

 # 👨‍💻 Mehul Kumar Jaiswal
 **Full Stack Developer | AI | Embedded Systems | Mobile Architecture**

-> "Software is just theory until it interacts with the physical world."
+> "Code in the Cloud, Impact on the Ground."

 I am a 2nd-year B.Tech Computer Science student and proactive system architect dedicated to bridging the gap between foundational code and real-world impact.
 Specializing in backend logic, scalable API architecture, and embedded systems, I focus on translating raw programming concepts into fully functional ecosystems.